MicrosoftDocs/powerquery-docs/powerquery-docs/samples/TripPin/2-Rest/README.md

 In this lesson, you will:

+> [!div class="checklist"]
-* Create a base function that calls out to a REST API using [Web.Contents](/powerquery-m/web-contents)
+> * Create a base function that calls out to a REST API using [Web.Contents](/powerquery-m/web-contents)
-* Learn how to set request headers and process a JSON response
+> * Learn how to set request headers and process a JSON response
-* Use Power BI Desktop to wrangle the response into a user friendly format
+> * Use Power BI Desktop to wrangle the response into a user friendly format

 This lesson converts the OData based connector for the [TripPin service](https://services.odata.org/v4/TripPinService/) (created in the [previous lesson](../1-OData/README.md)) to a connector that resembles something you'd create for any RESTful API.
 OData is a RESTful API, but one with a fixed set of conventions.
 The advantage of OData is that it provides a schema, data retrieval protocol, and standard query language.
 Taking away the use of [OData.Feed](/powerquery-m/odata-feed) will require us to build these capabilities into the connector ourselves.

 ## Recap of the OData Connector
-Before you remove the OData functions from our connector, let's do a quick review of what it currently does (mostly behind the scenes) to retrieve data from the service.
+Before you remove the OData functions from your connector, let's do a quick review of what it currently does (mostly behind the scenes) to retrieve data from the service.

 Open the TripPin connector project from [Part 1](../1-OData/README.md) in Visual Studio.
 Open the Query file and paste in the following query: